Italy-Adriacost

 On March 6th at 4 o'clock in the morning I set out for Italy.
 Overall, I expect to take some nice shots along the Adriatic Sea.
 My travel destination ends shortly before Ravenna, and I return on March 11th.
 So I have 5 days available and hope for nice weather to take pictures.
 In total I have selected 8 different nature reserves and start in Riserva Naturale Regionale VALLE CAVANATA.

 "Valle Cavanata".
 Arrive time was around 10 a.m. after a distance of 466 km.
-It is still very quiet at this time, almost no tourists on the road.
+It is still hushed at this time, almost no tourists on the road.
 I'll take my bike and cycle along the lake.
-After a few kilometers there is the first observation tower overlooking the lake (lagoon) that runs along the Averto river.
+After a few kilometres, there is the first observation tower overlooking the lake (lagoon) that runs along the Averto river.
 The first flamingos were spotted right away, but also a number of little grebes still in their winter plumage, as well as a number of mute swans and a few egrets.
-After cycling about 15 km I returned to the information center which was open in the meantime.
-Here I got to know a very friendly employee from Reservat, who turned out to be an Englishman, so there were no language barriers.
-He had a variety of tips for me.
+After cycling about 15 km I returned to the information centre which was open meanwhile.
+Here I got to know a very friendly employee from Reserve, who turned out to be an Englishman, so there were no language barriers.
+He had various tips for me.
 More on that later.
 Then a few meters walk to two other observation points, unfortunately there was nothing going on here.
 He said that there are big problems with bird flu here, especially with mute swans.
 In addition, due to the much too low rainfall, the country is beginning to become oversalted.

 Silberreiher, Great egret (Ardea alba, (Egretta alba)